In an emergency, call 911 immediately.

 For Emergency Room Patients

-Patients within the Emergency Department at Grand View Hospital can expect the following during a typical visit:
+Patients within the Emergency Department at Grand View Health can expect the following during a typical visit:

 The nurse will check you to determine how serious your injury or illness is.
 This will decide in what order you will see the doctor.
 If possible, bring a list of current medications you’re taking.